open-source-kitchen/source-code/archetypes/recipe-bundle/index.md

 image: awesome-recipe-image.jpg # Name of image in recipe bundle
 imagecredit: https://placekitten.com/600/800 # URL to image source page, website, or creator
 YouTubeID:  # The F2SYDXV1W1w part of https://www.youtube.com/watch?v=F2SYDXV1W1w
-authorName: # Name of the recipe/article author
+authorName: Anonymous # Name of the recipe/article author
 authorURL: # URL of their home website
-sourceName: # Name of the source website
+sourceName: Unknown # Name of the source website
 sourceURL: # Actual URL of the recipe itself
-category: # The type of meal or course your recipe is about.
+category: uncategorized # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
-cuisine: # The region associated with your recipe.
+cuisine: unknown # The region associated with your recipe.
 For example, "French", Mediterranean", or "American".
 tags: # You don't have to have 3, feel free to have 10, 1, or none
   - tag1
   - tag2
   - tag3
 yield: 8
-prepTime: 15
+prepTime: 15 # How many minutes to prep?
-cookTime: 45
+cookTime: 45 # How many minutes to cook?

 ingredients:
 - 1 16 oz. box of something